13-Day RV Journey through The Rocky Mountains

 After passing through Banff we encounter the Sulphur Mountain, and the Cave and Basin Hot springs.
 What a contrast to the glacial lakes we drove through the previous day.
 They remind us once again of the loveliness, and the awesome power of nature.
 We travel on, happy wanderers in our rental motorhome.

 We leave the high mountains behind us as we enter true recreation territory.
 Here are opportunities for day hikes, recreational mountain biking, and fishing in summer.
 Not forgetting snowmobiling and snowshoeing in winter too.
 Once we reach Longview and Turner Valley, we are in the true heartland of the Cowboy Trail.

 There is a great diversion to the Bar U Ranch near Longview.
 We explore historic cowboy relics in the place where they belong.
 Then we travel on to the end of the trail at Cardston, where they have a huge collection of vintage buggies, carriages, and wagons.
 We reflect on how warm and comfortable our recreation rental is by comparison.

 Days 9 to 13: Cardston to Calgary

 The going is easier now, as we head for the original North West Mountie outpost, Fort Macleod established 1874.
 The historic exhibits are great, but the quaintly named Head-Smashed-In Buffalo Jump especially intrigues us.
 This is where aboriginal people once chased their favourite meal over a cliff.

-Then it is time to head for our final destination Calgary, 400 miles (640 kilometres) away from where we started in Mayerthorpe.
+Then it is time to head for our final Canadian Rocky Mountains destination, Calgary, 400 miles (640 kilometres) from where we started in Mayerthorpe.
 As we ponder over our journey and head for the motorhome, campervan, and RV vehicle drop off, we promise ourselves we will definitely do this again.